-Certificates SHALL conform to [RFC 5280 & 6818]: Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile, May 2008 & Updates to the Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile, January 2013.
+Certificates SHALL conform to RFC 5280 & 6818.
 Text fields are encoded using printableString encoding whenever possible and utf8String encoding if necessary.

 Certificates SHALL contain the identity and attribute data of a subject using the base Certificate with applicable extensions.
-The base Certificate SHALL contain the version number of the Certificate, the Certificate's identifying serial number, the signature algorithm used to sign the Certificate, the issuer's distinguished name, the validity period of the Certificate, the subject's distinguished name, information about the subject's Public Key, and extensions as defined in the Sectigo Web PKI Certificate Profiles document or the CPS.
+The base Certificate SHALL contain the version number of the Certificate, the Certificate's identifying serial number, the signature algorithm used to sign the Certificate, the issuer's distinguished name, the validity period of the Certificate, the subject's distinguished name, information about the subject's Public Key, and extensions as defined in the CPS.